OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/Monetization.md

 The simulated purchase is now complete, so you will be redirected to the app's landing page.

 ---
 ⚠️ For your convenience, the web site containing the landing page is temporarily hosted at https://bgmonetizationwebapp.azurewebsites.net/.
-If you'd prefer to host it yourself, the instructions are [here](../../docs/MonetizationLabSetup.md).
+If you'd prefer to install the services on Azure and host it yourself, the instructions are [here](../../docs/MonetizationLabSetup.md).

 ---